Man found dead after police standoff in Torrance was the Monterey Park shooting suspect, sheriff says - KTVZ

 The gun wrestled away from the man in Alhambra was a Cobray M11 9mm semi-automatic weapon according to a law enforcement official.
 This firearm is designed to take 30-round magazines that allow for rapid fire without having to frequently change magazines.

+In response to a reporter’s question, Luna said, “I believe the weapon that was recovered at the Alhambra location is not legal to have here in the State of California.”

-“They saved lives,” Luna said, calling the community members who disarmed the suspect “heroes.”
-“This could’ve been much worse.”
+Luna said the community members who disarmed the suspect “saved lives,” calling them “heroes.”
+“This could’ve been much worse,” he said.

+The weapon retrieved by law enforcement was traced to the suspect, which gave authorities his name and description, according to a law enforcement official with knowledge of the case.

+Law enforcement sources also told CNN the suspect may have sought medical treatment shortly before his capture, with police receiving a tip Sunday from an area hospital that a man fitting the description of the suspect came into the emergency room seeking treatment for injuries consistent with having been in a fight.

 The carnage unfolded near Monterey Park’s Lunar New Year festival, which was scheduled to take place until 9 p.m. on Garvey Avenue between Garfield and Alhambra avenues.